Frederick Municipal Airport

 Nearby Food

-Upscale American bar and grill with hand-cut steaks.
+Upscale American bar and grill featuring hand-cut steaks.

-Featured Bite Thick, crispy-edged Detroit-style pizza at White Rabbit Gastropub, washed down with a local craft beer.
+Featured Bite The thick, crispy-edged Detroit-style pizza at White Rabbit Gastropub downtown.

 Airport data for reference only and may be outdated.